The Archaeology of Belize Tour

 Registration

-Cancellations received in writing at least 120 days before departure will receive a refund less a $450 per person administrative fee.
+Cancellations received in writing at least 120 days before departure will receive a refund less a $500 per person administrative fee.
 Cancellations received less than 120 days before the departure date will not receive a refund.
 If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Upon registering for the tour, the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
-Insurance recommended by Far Horizons can be reviewed by clicking HERE.
+Links to recommended insurance policies will be included in the email you receive confirming receipt of your deposit.

 Air Ticketing

-International flights are included in the cost of the trip.
-If you do not fly on the group flight, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
+International round trip flights are not included in the cost of the trip.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
-If you issue your own international flight, please send the complete schedule as soon as you have it.
+Please send your complete air schedule as soon as you have it.
+NOTE: Please contact Far Horizons if you would like for us to handle your air ticketing.

 The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be on site when our groups arrive due to other commitments.